 Seljavallalaug in Winter

-Between late autumn and early spring the water is usually colder, sometimes reaching just below 68 degrees, which for most people is too low to enjoy – most but not all!
-It’s not unusual to find Icelanders traipsing through the snow, smashing through the ice and taking a celebratory Christmas or New Years dip in the pool during the depths of winter!
+Between late autumn and early spring the water is usually colder, sometimes reaching just below 20°C (68°F).
+However, it’s not unusual to find Icelanders traipsing through the snow and taking a celebratory dip in the pool during peak winter.

 Places of Interest near to Seljavallalaug